cspor/daily/readme.md

 `docker build -t daily .`

 Show all images on our Docker installation

 `docker images`

-Run it locally, opening the http port #2 you used in your go app to the world on port #1 `docker run -d -p 3000:3000 daily`                 <-- detached
+Run it locally, exposing port #1 to the world to the #2 TCP port that you used in your app

+`docker run -d -p 3000:3000 daily`  <-- detached

 To kill a process

 `docker ps`

 `docker kill [Container ID]`

 ### On DO console:
-`git clone https://github.com/user/project app   `       <-- same folder as above in Dockerfile `cd app`
+`git clone https://github.com/user/project.git app`       <-- same folder as above in Dockerfile

+`cd app`

 `docker build -t daily .`

 `docker run -d -p 3000:3000 daily`